Super Bowl XXXV: Pregame ceremonies

 Before the game, a pregame show titled "Life's Super in Central Florida" was held, featuring Sting, Styx, and PYT.
 The show was directed and choreographed by Lesslee Fitzmorris from Covington, Louisiana.
+The in-stadium presentation also included a pre-recorded video of local singer Kaci Battaglia performing a bilingual version of "Paradise", filmed specifically for the event in Ybor City.

 To honor the 225th anniversary of the birth of the United States, singer Ray Charles performed "America the Beautiful".
 The song was signed (ASL) by Tom Cooney.
 To honor the 10th anniversary of the Persian Gulf War, 10 military veterans from the conflict including former general Norman Schwarzkopf were introduced on the field.
 The vocal group (and Florida natives) Backstreet Boys then sang the national anthem becoming the only boyband to sing the national anthem at the Super Bowl.
+The anthem concluded with a flyover by a U.S. Air Force B-2 Spirit "stealth" bomber.

 The coin toss ceremony honored the two previous Super Bowls that were played in Tampa.
 Representing the New York Giants' win in Super Bowl XXV was the game's MVP, Ottis Anderson, and former head coach Bill Parcells (coincidentally, tight end Howard Cross was the only Giants player on the 1990 team that was still active).
 Representing the Los Angeles Raiders' win in Super Bowl XVIII was that game's MVP, Marcus Allen, and former head coach Tom Flores.

 This was the last Super Bowl to have individual player introductions for both teams (both the Ravens' and Giants' defenses were announced).
 In Super Bowl XXXVI, the New England Patriots bucked this trend and were introduced all at once as a team; the Rams, however, still used individual player introductions in that game.
 Starting with Super Bowl XXXVII, the league decided to have both participating teams introduced collectively as teams, instead of introducing them individually by player.